khalid-hussain/HisnulMuslim/README.md

 - Create a nice landing page under the gh-pages branch.

 # Changelog
+4 Zhu Al-Q'adah, 19 August 2015:
+- RecyclerView adapter paritially implemented for BookmarksDetailActivity
+- Font bug has been discovered on a Samsung phone running stock 4.1.2.
+- Snackbar has been implemented for removing the bookmark.
+Undo button on it is yet to be implemented.
+- Search filter is back to not showing search text highlight.
+Cause is unknown at the moment.

 4 Shawwaal 1436, 20 July 2015:
 - Share function added to all dua cards.
 Simple color press selector applied.
 - Bookmark icon has been added.